 Swinburne University of Technology leads the way with innovative and new ways of teaching, learning and thinking.
 It offers a wide range of study options, from pre-apprenticeships, undergraduate, postgraduate and PhDs, including online degrees with Open Universities Australia.
 Swinburne is known for career-oriented education and encouraging lifelong learning.

-appreciate and understand the way stars are classified and the approaches used to discover their properties
+Identify the way stars are classified and recognise the approaches used to discover their properties

-communicate the basic principles and concepts about our Galaxy and its constituents (stars, protostars, stellar remnants, gas clouds, dark matter) in a non- technical way understandable to the wider public
+Appraise and state the basic principles and concepts about our Galaxy and its constituents (stars, protostars, stellar remnants, gas clouds, dark matter) in a non- technical way understandable to the wider public

-perceive the limits of our understanding of our place in the Galaxy, including an awareness of the place of dark matter in modern astronomical theories
+Judge the limits of our understanding of our place in the Galaxy, and interpret the role of dark matter in modern astronomical theories

 Use problem solving skills to explain and synthesise solutions to problems in stellar astronomy

 Design and create an essay on an astronomy topic, assessing and critiquing current knowledge, using credible sources of astronomical information and research articles